grnet/nfdhcpd/docs/index.rst

 nfqueue).

-nfdhcpd is mainly targeted to be used in a routed setup [2], where the instances are not on the same collision domain with the external router, but that does not mean it can't be used on bridged setup, even though one might consider it a bit redundant.
+nfdhcpd is mainly targeted to be used in a routed setup [2], where the instances are not on the same broadcast domain with the external router, but that does not mean it can't be used on bridged setup, even though one might consider it a bit redundant.